Gnanaprakaasham/Breast_cancer_detection/README.md

 # Breast_cancer_detection
-Finding the cancer type using Logistic regression with an accuracy of 97%
+Detecting the cancer stage as benign and malignant type using classification algorithm